 MA, BSc (Hons)

-I have a BSc in Anthropology (First Class Honours) from Oxford Brookes University, after which I worked as an Honorary Research Assistant for Oxford University Hospitals supporting research into the symptoms and course of illness caused by Covid-19 in healthcare workers.
-I then went on to complete an MA in Social/Medical Anthropology (Distinction) from SOAS, University of London where I researched 'What is it like to live with Long Covid?' for my thesis.
+After completing my BSc in Anthropology (First Class Honours) from Oxford Brookes University, I worked as an Honorary Research Assistant for Oxford University Hospitals supporting research into the symptoms and course of illness caused by Covid-19 in healthcare workers.
+I then went on to complete an MA in Social/Medical Anthropology (Distinction) at SOAS, University of London where I researched 'What is it like to live with Long Covid?' for my thesis.